manifest/sdl-ios-templates/README.md

 ### Getting Started

-1. Place the directory of this project to the Xcode Template directory, create it if needed.
+1. Place the directory of the project to the following directory, create it if needed.

 		$ mkdir -p ~/Library/Developer/Xcode/Templates
 		$ git clone https://github.com/manifest/sdl-ios-templates ~/Library/Developer/Xcode/Templates/SDL

-2. Use [SDL iOS build script][sdl-ios-framework] to download and build the `SDL.framework`.
+2. Use [SDL iOS build script][sdl-ios-framework] to download and build `SDL.framework`.

 3. Copy `SDL.framework` to the `~/Library/Frameworks` directory.
 Or place it anywhere, but then not forget to specify that path